GaryAustin1/RLS-Performance/README.md

 This method works well for jwt functions like auth.uid() and auth.jwt() as well as any other functions including security definer type.
 Wrapping the function in some SQL causes an initPlan to be run by the optimizer which allows it to "cache" the results versus calling the function on each row.
-WARNING:  You can only do this if the results of the query do not change based on the row data.
+WARNING:  You can only do this if the results of the query or function do not change based on the row data.
 For RLS like this:
 `is_admin() or auth.uid() = user_id`
 Use this instead: